gravitational/teleport/rfd/0056-buildbox-image-handling.md

 Currently the buildbox images are constructed by Drone in response to a commits being pushed onto `gravitational/teleport:master`.
-The drone pipeline constructs updated buildbox images from the latest source in `build.assets/Dockerfile` (and it's siblings), tags them with the version of `go` installed on the image and then pushed them to the repository at `quay.io`.
+The drone pipeline constructs updated buildbox images from the latest source in `build.assets/Dockerfile` (and its siblings), tags them with the version of `go` installed on the image and then pushed them to the repository at `quay.io`.
 These builds are then used for CI.

 For _releases_, the release pipelines in Drone construct a buildbox image at